wasabi315/type-search-zoo/README.md

 **yield no results**
 ```

-## Delahaye2000
+### Delahaye2000

-- Type System: Dependent types
+- Type system: Dependent types
-- Search Flexiblity:
+- Search features:
-  - Insensitive to currying/uncurrying and the argument order
-  - Associative sigmas with identity
-  - Commutative products (sigmas with no dependencies between the components)
+  - Insensitivity to (with some restrictions)
+    - $\beta$-reduced or not
+    - Currying/uncurrying
+    - The order of arguments and dependent pairs components (as long as they are not dependent on each other)
+    - A function that returns a dependent pair / a dependent pair of functions that return the components

 ```text
 > (X Y : Type) -> Y * X -> X * Y